Fresh, nutty, and ready in minutes. This mung bean sprouts banchan is the crisp, flavorful Korean side dish your meals have been missing.

 The Flavors Behind This Banchan

-Mung Bean Sprouts – Light, crunchy, and quick to cook.
-They’re a great base for this side dish and add texture without being heavy.
+Mung Bean Sprouts – light, crisp, and quick to cook, these sprouts form the perfect base for this side dish.
+They add texture without feeling heavy.

-Garlic – Just a little goes a long way.
-It gives the dish a nice savory punch.
+Garlic – a little goes a long way, adding a savory depth that makes every bite satisfying.

 Here’s everything you’ll need and how to make it.